CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 The Profitec Pro 700 has seen lots of upgrades over the years, including best in class steaming power while somehow staying well under the 3-K mark.
 This year it got one more incredibly important upgrade: Flow Control.
 There's no doubt about it, it's a game-changer.

-But first, if you're not familiar with the Profitec Pro 700, it's one of the best home espresso machines you can get your hands on; dual stainless steel boilers, rotary pump, all stainless steel housing, dual pressure gauges, PID controller right on the front that functions as a shot timer when pulling shots, Low ear spring-loaded valves, copper water lines on the inside, and of course the iconic E61 group.
+But first, if you're not familiar with the Profitec Pro 700, it's one of the best home espresso machines you can get your hands on; dual stainless steel boilers, rotary pump, all stainless steel housing, dual pressure gauges, PID controller right on the front that functions as a shot timer when pulling shots, low ear spring-loaded valves, copper water lines on the inside, and of course the iconic E61 group.
 The Pro 700 is all about stable temperatures and tweaking that extraction to get the most out of a specialty or high-altitude coffee.
-That PID controller helps with both of those and, thanks to an earlier upgrade you've got best in class steaming power running at about two bar in the boiler.
+That PID controller helps with both of those and, thanks to an earlier upgrade, you've got best in class steaming power running at about two bar in the boiler.

 But let's talk flow control.
 It lets you adjust the flow rate of water through the group.
 It's a simple change with a really, really big impact.
 With Flow Control, you can essentially change the flavor of your drink, opening up a range of possibilities with any one coffee.
 All you need to do is flip the lever to start brewing and adjust the knob that sits on top of the E61 mushroom cap to open the valve.
 Open it a little bit and you get a soft pre-infusion which you can extend for as long as you like, fully saturating the puck for a deep extraction.

-Now, if you have the Pro 700 plumbed in, you can get that true line-pressure pre-infusion, but that added control is nice to have, too.
+Now, if you have the Pro 700 plumbed in, you can get that true line-pressure pre-infusion, but the added control is nice to have, too.
 While brewing, you can go ahead and open up the valve more and more, increasing the flow rate as you like and then maybe reduce the flow at the end to avoid over-extraction.
 There's a lot of room to experiment here and if you're a coffee geek like me, you'll have a great time experimenting.

 Dual boiler, plumbable machines with PID and rotary pumps are the top of the line in home espresso.
 Our pick for best in category is the ECM Synchronika.
 It's got best in class steaming power just like the Pro seven-hundred.
 But once again the big news is Flow Control.
 The extra steaming power really makes a difference in the speed and potential quality of milk frothing.

 For Flow Control, we went into that a bit for the Pro 700, but I'll repeat here.
-It's a feature we've wanted for the Synchronika for a long time and have been working on behind the scenes with ECM/Profitec to make it happen.
+It's a feature we've wanted for the Synchronika for a long time and have been working on behind the scenes with ECM/Profitec to make happen.
 The flow control device is an aperture that replaces the mushroom cap on top of the E61, with a knob you can turn to open and close the valve.
 The valve controls flow rate through the group to your coffee puck.
 With that you can do longer pre-infusions and slowly (or quickly) ramp up flow for different results in the cup.
 With a single coffee you can extract a spectrum of different flavors.
 It's huge, and anyone who likes to tinker with all the variables in preparing a coffee or espresso will get a lot of value out of it.

-We love the added touches as well, like the angled and balanced portafilters with accents to match the E61 lever and drain, dual gauges mounted high for visibility and the silver finish of the PID display which blends well into the face of the machine.
+We love the added touches as well, like the angled and balanced portafilters with accents to match the E61 lever and drain, dual gauges mounted high for visibility, and the silver finish of the PID display which blends well into the face of the machine.

 The Synchronika has some of the finest finishing of external panels and seams.
 All are smooth and polished to perfection.
-Even the internal seams are polished with no visible weld marks—something you just don’t find on other machines.
+Even the internal seams are polished with no visible weld marks — something you just don’t find on other machines.
 Internally the machine is, well, perfection.
 Simple engineering that’s well laid out, reliable, and easy to work on.
 High-quality components are laid out to protect sensitive electronics from excessive heat and moisture.
 If you are looking for the best available dual boiler machine, the Synchronika is it.

 So, those are our picks for the best semi-automatic home espresso.
 These machines offer a variety of styles and features so you can truly customize your home setup to fit your personal tastes.
 If you're looking to experience true cafe style espresso at home, a semi-automatic espresso machine might be just the thing.